GA NCORP

 ARM B: Patients with a positive FDG-PET/CT scan and positive biopsy for viable tumor or a positive FDG-PET/CT scan and biopsy not performed receive nivolumab IV over 30 minutes Q2W or Q4W, or pembrolizumab IV over 30 minutes Q3W or Q6W for 48 weeks in the absence of disease progression or unacceptable toxicity.
 Following the 48 weeks of treatment, patients undergo a second disease evaluation.
 Patients without disease progression are monitored off treatment.
 Patients with disease progression, or who are unable to undergo disease evaluation, have further therapy as determined by treating provider.

-Patients undergo computed tomography (CT) scan, magnetic resonance imaging (MRI), positron emission tomography (PET) scan, and tumor biopsy throughout the study.
+Patients undergo CT scan, magnetic resonance imaging (MRI), PET scan, and tumor biopsy throughout the study.
 Patients may optionally undergo blood sample collection throughout the study.

 After completion of study treatment, patients are followed up every 3 months for up to 5 years.